deephaven/deephaven-core/csharp/ExcelAddIn/README.md

 3. Inside Connections, click the "New Connection" button.
 A "Credentials Editor" window will pop up.
-Inside this window, enter "con1" for the Connection ID, select the "Community Core" button, and enter a nonsense endpoint address like "abc.def"
+Inside this window, enter "con1" for the Connection ID, select the "Community Core" button, and enter a nonsense endpoint address like "abc...def"

 4. Press Test Credentials.
 You should immediately see an error like "Can't get configuration constants.
-Error 14: DNS resolution failed for abc.def"
+Error 14: DNS resolution failed for abc...def"

-5. Enterprise users can do a similar test by selecting the Enterprise Core+ button.
-Putting a nonsense protocol like abc://def in the JSON URl field will quickly lead to an error.
+5. Enterprise users can do a similar test by selecting the Enterprise Core+ button and putting the same nonsense address abc...def into the JSON URL field.

 ### By connecting to a Deephaven server